-- identifying individuals qualified to become members of our Board of Directors; - recommending to our Board of Directors the persons to be nominated for election as directors; - assisting our Board of Directors in recruiting such nominees; - recommending to our Board of Directors qualified individuals to serve as committee members; - performing an annual evaluation of our Board of Directors; - evaluating the need and, if necessary, creating a plan for the continuing education of our directors; - assessing and reviewing our corporate governance guidelines and recommending any changes to our Board of Directors; and - evaluating and approving any requests from our executives to serve on the board of directors of another for-profit company.
+- · identifying individuals qualified to become members of our Board of Directors; - recommending to our Board of Directors the persons to be nominated for election as directors; - assisting our Board of Directors in recruiting such nominees; - · recommending to our Board of Directors qualified individuals to serve as committee members; - performing an annual evaluation of our Board of Directors; - evaluating the need and, if necessary, creating a plan for the continuing education of our directors; - evaluating and approving any requests from our executive officers to serve on the board of directors of another for-profit company; and - assessing and reviewing our corporate governance guidelines and recommending any changes to our Board of Directors.

 The Nominating and Corporate Governance Committee is composed of three directors: Ms. Fanucci, Dr. Mendelsohn and Mr. McGuire, who serves as Chair.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
-The Nominating and Corporate Governance Committee met two times during fiscal 2020.
+The Nominating and Corporate Governance Committee met three times during fiscal 2021.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website and www.cyclerion.com.